CarlaBuongiorno/The-Collector/README.md

 ### Future Features

+* Add an admin page in order to delete and edit users, as well as give admin rights to other users.
 * A Contact Page.
 * Email verification before a user can add comic books.
 * Enter user's password to delete user account.
 * A toggle to allow the user to select whether they want to set their Catalogue as public or private.
+* Allowing a user to upload images from their device, possibly by means of incorporating the use of [Cloudinary](https://cloudinary.com/) for image uploads.
 * A system where The Collectors could sell comics to each other through the site so that the site owner could take a commission.
 * Pagination